jmquigley/ds/README.md

 ## Building

 The library was developed under Ubuntu linux in a Docker container.
-It requires the following libraries and tools to be installed:
+It requires the following libraries and tools to be installed to build:

 - build-essential
 - g++-14